Ongoing Management

 Requests for retesting

+When genetic assessment and testing has not identified the cause of a your/your child’s signs and symptoms, it may be appropriate to request follow-up with local genetic services in the future to discuss retesting.
 Genetic technology moves quickly and an approximate timeframe of two years from previous testing would be reasonable in most situations if signs and symptoms have persisted or progressed.
 Direct contact with the local genetic service to discuss individual circumstances is recommended as the first step.

 Resources